jarrodparkes/jarrodparkes.github.io/_posts/2017-04-30-learning-docker.md

 tags:   docker, server, linux
 ---

 Recently, I’ve been learning about Docker — and it’s great!
 I won’t go as far as full fanboy, but what it does for virtualizing lightweight Linux systems is really beneficial for development and deployment of applications that will eventually live in the cloud.
-I’ve also been using it for a pet project called “A-Z Programming”; hopefully, posts related to A-Z Programming will become norm on my blog, but I still have a few things to prepare before that becomes a reality.
+I’ve also been using it for a pet project called "A-Z Programming"; hopefully, posts related to A-Z Programming will become norm on my blog, but I still have a few things to prepare before that becomes a reality.
 If you’ve never heard of Docker, here are few analogies and principles I’ve been using to keep its major components in my mind:

 1. A **Dockerfile** describes an **image**.
 2. *An **image** is like a template* for your ideal execution environment.